SaabK/desinic-clone/notes.md

 - there is a time tag for dates 😱
 - there is a data tag too
 - there is an address tag too
+- a ch is unit is used to limit character